AdaCore/spark2014/docs/develguide/translation_why3.rst

 operations such as shift or rotate on bit-vectors whereas there is no equivalence on mathematical integers.
 They also handle wrap-around semantics of operators natively.
-Solvers can sometimes be more precise about non-linear arithmetics on bit-vectors, especially on small bit-vectors.
+Solvers can sometimes be more precise about non-linear arithmetic on bit-vectors, especially on small bit-vectors.

 Operations on modular types are generally translated as operations on